Perustaja/PermissionServerDemo/README.md

 # Goals
-Firstly, this project is not finished but will be when I get more free time.
-As far as the main infrastructure, the overall outline is created and the only thing left to do is establish endpoints, create a client, and fully ensure the current SQL works as intended.
-The overall goal of this project is to establish a simple proof-of-concept for a larger planned project.
-A centralized identity provider (IdP) will serve to log users in and issue JWTs with the OpenIdConnect protocol.
-Clients will use this token to call a web API with the main data of the application.
-The identity server will handle deciding whether users have authorization to perform something.
-Clients will be able to receive and cache permissions information so they know how to display their dynamic forms and controls.
-Once the API call is made, the web API will verify that the user has access and, if they do, do what they need to do.
+This project has three main goals in order of least to greatest difficulty
+#### 1 - To showcase how a client, API, and identity provider can be distinct and work together
+#### 2 - To have a multi-tenant structure across this architecture with tenant management handled by the identity provider
+#### 3 - To have an authorization system built on permissions that have immediate affect on the users when changed (no refresh delay such as with JWT)

+## 1 - To showcase how a client, API, and identity provider can be distinct and work together

+This is relatively straightforward.
+Using IdentityServer, the three projects are separated cleanly with JWTs issued by the identity provider.
+These JWTs are used solely as authentication and not authorization in the expected way authentication JWTs are used.

+## 2 - To have a multi-tenant structure across this architecture with tenant management handled by the identity provider

+Initially I wanted to try a database-per-tenant approach as this is the more difficult method.
+I was able to get this working in this version of EF Core, however after further research and experimentation I decided this approach isn't worth it.
+Specifically, the management of tenant creation becomes unwieldy as asynchronous migration and database creation must take place and then users updated when this is done.
+Among other reasons, this was scrapped in favor of simpler data segregation via a tenant id in each record of the db.
+This is achieved very simply by EF Core QueryFilters and is not complex at all.

-The multitenancy aspect is handled almost entirely by the clients.
-They implement their own portal where a user selects from their lists of available tenants.
+The multitenancy aspect is handled almost entirely by the client.
+It implements its own portal where a user selects from their lists of available tenants.
 Handling this in the client as opposed to setting this on the identity side means that it is easier and faster for the user to work with multiple tenants, accessing data in one and then quickly moving to another.
-The client will use the selected tenant's GUID when making calls to the API, although a shortened identifier could be used as well.
+The client uses the selected tenant's GUID when making calls to the API.
+This means no state is held by the API and there is no conflict of refreshing when the tenant id is stored in the JWT.

+## 3 - To have an authorization system built on permissions that have immediate affect on the users when changed (no refresh delay such as with JWT)

-## The main problem - Updating Permissions
+#### The largest problem - Updating Permissions
 Permissions is really the largest problem here.
 When it boils down to it, there are really three possible ways to handle updating of permissions.
 #### 1 - Eventual update via token refresh
 The easiest of the 3 methods, the basis of this is to put permissions information (or, at least, roles) into the JWT and have a very short refresh timer (< 10 minutes) so that when a user's access is changed, it will be updated *eventually*.
 The downside if storing the tenantId as a claim (like Azure or other companies do) is that you will have to log your user in and out if they switch tenants.
 I don't believe there is built-in